Flashcards in First Catechism (Zoey) Deck (122):

 What do the last six commandments teach?

-What it means to love God and neighbor.
+What it means to love and serve my neighbor.

 What do the Ten Commandments teach?